kasenetz/hbcd-docs/docs/data_access/querytool.md

 </div>
 </p>

-*Below we describe how to use the Query Tool on the Lasso platform to download data.*
+*Below we describe how to use the Dictionary Query Tool on the Lasso platform to download data.*

 **Step 1: Get Started with Approved Access**
 Once your **Data Use Certification** has been approved and you’ve completed the required training, you’ll gain access to the **Query Data** tab in Lasso.
 This tab is conveniently located in the **left-hand side menu**.